 ACT Official Site

 The PSAT/NMSQT is a qualifying test for the National Merit Scholarship.
-Sophomore and junior students may choose to take this test for a nominal fee ($15) for the purpose of (preparing for in 10th grade) qualifying (junior year) for the National Merit Scholarship.
+Sophomore and junior students may choose to take this test for a nominal fee ($15) for the purpose of preparing (10th grade) or qualifying (11th) for the National Merit Scholarship OR for practicing for the SAT.

 The PSAT 9 is a test that will help you and your teachers figure out what you need to work on most so that you’re ready for college when you graduate from high school.
 It tests the same skills and knowledge as the SAT.
 PSAT 9 and PSAT 10 are practice tests for the SAT and also help students prepare for all standardized test situations.